msrkp/ctf_writeups/Inctf_2018/messagebox/README.md

 Hello World
 </code>
 </pre>
-<p style="font-color:red">Let us find our search for finding the vulnerabilities... </p>
+<p style="font-color:red">Let us start our search for finding the vulnerabilities... </p>
 <p> Oh wait!
 Do we have to reverse engineer the binary? :flushed: No, we got the source code there. :relieved: Now our only task is to find the vulnerabilities in the source code <a href="message.c">message.c</a>.</p>

 <pre><code>